Jupemon/Liana-task/README.md

 I had trouble trying to deploy the app on github pages, i still dont know what went wrong.
 I had to deploy it on heroku which i am more familiar with.

 ## What i learned
 When i first started building the project i thought that there wouldn't be much css used, therefore i simply added css by injecting it on to the react components directly.
-I should have created seperate css files which i then import via. the react components
+I should have created seperate css files from the beginning.

 ## Other stuff